MatheshRavichandrann/MatheshRavichandrann/README.md

 ### Hi there, I'm Mathesh Ravichandran 👋
-I'm a passionate Java developer exploring the worlds of backend web development and mobile app development.
+I'm a passionate Java developer exploring the world of backend web development.

 - 🌱 Currently learning **Data Structures & Algorithms (DSA)** and advancing my skills in **Java**.
 - 👨‍💻 Working on building backend systems using **Java**, **Spring**, and **Spring Boot**.
-- 📱 Interested in developing mobile apps with **Java** and **Kotlin** for Android.
-- 🔍 Actively seeking opportunities in software development, particularly in backend or mobile app roles.
+- 🔍 Actively seeking opportunities in software development, particularly in backend roles.
 - 🎯 Always up for a challenge in competitive coding and problem-solving.

 ---